oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 * Create a directory for the generated Kubernetes YAML files for this domain if it does not already exist.
 The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
 Note that the script fails if the directory is not empty when the `create-domain.sh` script is executed.
 * Create a Kubernetes job that will start up a utility WebLogic Server container and run offline WLST scripts, or WebLogic Deploy Tool (WDT) scripts, to create the domain on the shared storage.
 * Run the job and wait for the job to finish.
-* Create a Kubernetes domain custom resource YAML file, `domain-custom-resource.yaml`, in the directory that is created above.
+* Create a Kubernetes domain resource YAML file, `domain.yaml`, in the directory that is created above.
 This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.
 * Create a convenient utility script, `delete-domain-job.yaml`, to clean up the domain home created by the create script.

-As a convenience, using the `-e` option, the script can optionally create the domain custom resource object, which in turn results in the creation of the corresponding WebLogic Server pods and services as well.
+As a convenience, using the `-e` option, the script can optionally create the domain resource object, which in turn results in the creation of the corresponding WebLogic Server pods and services as well.

 The usage of the create script is as follows: